 How the Appointment Works

-Planning for incapacity is one of the most important steps in estate planning, and Arizona gives parents and spouses a meaningful tool.
-Through a will or other signed writing, a parent can name a guardian for an unmarried child who the parent believes is incapacitated.
+Through a will or other signed writing, a parent can name a guardian for an unmarried child they believe cannot care for themselves.
 A spouse can do the same for the other spouse.

 A parent, by will or other signed writing, may appoint a guardian for an unmarried child who the parent believes is an incapacitated person, specify desired limitations on the powers to be given to the guardian and revoke or amend the appointment before confirmation by the court.